 Normally I would make a point of writing something for May Day, as it marks one of the turning points of the year in my mental calendar.
 In the pre-Christian calendar – which I always think is based on an instinctive response to the natural world – May Day marks the beginning of Beltane, season of procreation and growth.
 More generally, it feels like the beginning of summer, with lambs and calves in the fields, baby rabbits scooting across the grass and long, light evenings.
 Most of all, I associate May with colour: specifically, green and white.
 Early in the month we usually see the first green leaves on the trees and the yellow daffodils giving way to white narcissus.
 Then the white blossom of the apple and pear trees comes, followed later in the month by the frothy white of meadowsweet and wild garlic in the hedgerows.
 This year, everything has got ahead of itself.
 We had green leaves in early April and the orchard blossom was flowering before the end of the month.
 But May is still the month of green and white, even if the fresh spring green and the delicate blossoms look a little dazzled under the intense blue skies that we have enjoyed over much of the past three weeks.

 Well, I missed my May Day post, but I promise it was for an excellent reason.
 We spent our May Day celebrating the Christening of a baby cousin.
 It was a really lovely day.
 The service of baptism took place in an ancient family chapel up in the hills.
 You turn off the road just past a highland castle which belonged to this family for, ooh, about half a millenium or so, until the then incumbents had reluctantly to sell.
 (Yes, dear readers, we live in the family’s second-best castle.
 Shades of Mrs. Shakespeare.*) Then you head up a farm track, past the cow byres and manoeuvring round the tractor, until you reach a low, rough stone shed on the hillside.
 Once in the shed, you discover that it is, in fact, a tiny chapel with one high window and a barrel-vaulted ceiling.
-The ceiling was elaborately painted in the early sixteenth century, in the naive style of the time.
+The ceiling was elaborately painted in the early seventeenth century, in the naive style of the time.
 Here, for example, a man lies on his (rather sumptuous) death-bed as a skeletal Death stabs him with a giant arrow: trumpeting angels above herald better times to come, fortunately.

 As I sat during the service cuddling my small son on my lap, I was also very taken by this cameo of another mother and child doing the same.
 I can’t decipher the symbolism of this picture.
 The mother is crowned like the Madonna, but the child has the long golden hair of a girl; the mother’s veil looks like a judge’s wig and, with her right hand, she is fondling a…sack of wool? a faded flock of sheep?
 But I immediately recognise her expression.
 It is the deep, quiet joy of a mother with her child’s arms stretching up around her neck.
 A good image to watch over a baptism.